mfletcherjr/project0/README.md

 # project0
 first project in Revature Training

-Norwegian International Corporate Expertise Banking
+Norwegian International Corporate Expertise Banking Systems

 this is my first use of github at all this is also my first project as a revature junior software engineer trainee